 You can even craft a subclass that falls closely in line with one of the three from the original skill tree.
 Or, if you’re a Warlock, you can harness a sentient black hole that devours enemy energy.
 It’s really up to you and how much you want to experiment.

 You can expect this first change to launch with The Witch Queen expansion.
-Arc and Solar subclass changes will be incorporated into future seasonal updates.
+Arc 3.0 and Solar 3.0 subclass changes have been confirmed to arrive later in the year.
+Solar will lean into a balance of burning and healing, while Arc will focus on chaining and speed attacks.

 Raids and Dungeons

 The Witch Queen expansion brings with it a new Raid experience that has you traverse the inside of a Darkness Pyramid.
 Not much else is known about what we’ll be facing, aside from an ancient evil housed within the ship.
+It will become available on Saturday, March 5, 2022, at 10:00 AM PST.
 What we do know, is that along with the initial Raid, we’ll also be getting a new Raid or Dungeon with each season.

 For 2022, that means that we’ll be getting two new Dungeons and a reprised classic Destiny Raid alongside The Witch Queen Raid.
 On top of that, Bungie is adding in weekly Raid and Dungeon rotations that will feature exclusive challenges and rewards in old and new PvE content.